|

 behalf of the League collect each player's share of

-the Team Fee; usually dependant on roster size.
+the Team Fee; usually dependent on roster size.
 The

-typical cost per player is roughly $275 for the
+typical cost per player is roughly $350 for a

 Playoffs are additional games for teams that